brandon-bwoni/sass-ai-platform/README.md

 - **AI-Generated Code**: Automatically generates code snippets for specific tasks or use cases.

+- **AI-Generated Music**: Integrates with Replica AI to produce music tracks.

-- **AI-Generated Music and Videos**: Integrates with Replica AI to produce music tracks and video content.
+- **AI-Generated Videos**: Integrates with Replica AI to produce video content.

 - **User Authentication**: Utilizes Clerk for user authentication, providing a secure and seamless login experience.